Celadonz/ProxyForge/README.md

 ![ProxyForge Logo](proxyforge.ico)

-A streamlined GUI application for managing Nginx as a local reverse proxy with automatic SSL certificate generation.
+A streamlined GUI application for managing Nginx as a local reverse proxy with automatic SSL certificate (self certified) generation.

 ## Overview